ACH4Q/ach4q.github.io/_posts/2025-08-01-anti-cheats.md

 ![Alt text describing the image](https://upload.wikimedia.org/wikipedia/commons/thumb/2/2f/Priv_rings.svg/1200px-Priv_rings.svg.png)
 ### Kernel-Level Anti-Cheats (Ring 0)

 These are far more powerful—and far more invasive.
-They load at system boot, sometimes even before Windows itself, giving them unrestricted access to:
-.
-All memory (not just the game's).
-.
-Hardware devices (USB, PCIe slots).
-.
-Other drivers (can block or modify them).
+They load at system boot, sometimes even before Windows itself, giving them unrestricted access to: All memory (not just the game's) Hardware devices (USB, PCIe slots) Other drivers (can block or modify them).

 Examples: